braianffernandez096-bripto/SOC-Full-Attack-Chain-LAB/README.md

 - Building a structured attack timeline simplifies incident investigation and supports faster decision-making during analysis.

 Overall, this lab strengthened practical skills in threat detection, event correlation, and incident investigation within a SOC environment.

+---

+## 📄 Documentation

+Additional technical documentation for this project is available in the `docs/` directory.

+- **Full Incident Report** – Complete investigation, evidence correlation, impact assessment, and recommendations.
+- **Detection Queries** – KQL queries used during the investigation.
+- **Attack Scenario** – Detailed description of the simulated attack chain.